sermonindex/sermonindex-api/README.md

 ## TODOs

+- add language column to sermons in prep for multi-language support
 - pull out Martyrs of the Catacombs
 - remove duplicate/misspelt topics
 - if the contributor doesn't have a description or image, update them...